 Ingredients

-- Tomatoes: canned diced tomatoes are best.
+- Tomatoes: canned diced tomatoes are best, but whole will work in a pinch.
 Fresh work in summer, too, in an equal amount.

-- Black Beans: rinsed very well, especially if canned.
+- Black beans: rinsed very well, especially if canned.
+Kidney beans are a good substitution for black beans.

 Top with anything you like.
 I love the acidity of pickled onions with a bit of freshness from chives and avocado, but you could also add cheese (vegan or not), sour cream, or yogurt.
 A dollop of avocado aioli would be great.